 - Optimize and Repair your Database from myPhpAdmin.
 You can use the wp optimize plugin that does this for you.

-- Get a Good hosting
+- Get good hosting

 Intermediate to Advanced Optimization Tips